-These differences between traditional and DM assumptions about nouns and gender are largely orthogonal to the concerns and conclusions of my paper.
-For simplicity's sake my representations include the labels N and NP.
-I will assume that n and N always share intrinsic gender features as a consequence of N-to-n raising and incorporation.
+Embick and Noyer 2007, among others) in my representations, and hence include the labels N and NP.
 Chomsky 2015 proposes that affixation of v to a root renders v invisible, giving its phasal properties to its host.
-The proposals I present seem to me translatable under similar assumptions about affixation of n, but I leave that to future work.
+The proposals I present in this paper seem to me translatable under similar assumptions about affixation of n, but I leave that to future work.

-I assume that concord reduces to the Agree relation (Baker 2008, Carstens 2000, Danon 2011, Koopman 2006, Toosarvandani & van Urk 2014 among others).
-Following Carstens 2010, 2011, there are principled reasons why gender concord iterates.
-A noun's intrinsic grammatical gender is a valued but uninterpretable formal feature, 5 permitting its bearer to meet the Activity Condition of Chomsky 2001 whether or not it also bears unvalued Case (see Pesetsky & Torrego 2007 on the independence of [+/-valued] and [+/-interpretable]).
-Agree does not determine the value of n/N's intrinsic gender like it does a DP's uCase, and for this reason there are no "deactivation" effects: a single nominal expression can value concord on many bearers (see Nevins 2005 on the causal relation between valuation and deactivation effects, though in contrast with Nevins, I accord Activity a role in Agree).
-Section 3.2 fleshes out the mechanics of concord more fully.
+As noted in section 1.2, I adopt the view that concord reduces to the Agree relation, following Baker 2008, Carstens 2000, Danon 2011, Koopman 2006, Toosarvandani & van Urk 2014 among others.
+I assume also that concord in gender is systematically independent of Case-valuation; following Carstens 2010, 2011, this is because from the standpoint of syntax, intrinsic grammatical gender is a valued but uninterpretable formal feature, 5 permitting its bearer to meet the Activity Condition of Chomsky 2001 whether or not it also bears unvalued Case (see Pesetsky & Torrego 2007 on the independence of [+/-valued] and [+/-interpretable]).
+Thus while uCase activates a goal in relations (Agree (X{uPhi}, DP{uCase}), intrinsic but uninterpretable gender of a noun (uGen) does so in relations (Agree, X{uPhi}, n/N{uGen}).
+Because Agree does not determine the value of n/N's intrinsic gender like it does a DP's Case, there is no "deactivation" effect: a single nominal expression can value concord on many bearers (see Nevins 2005 on the causal relation between valuation and deactivation effects, though in contrast to Nevins, assuming the Activity Condition is a factor constraining Agree relations).
+Section 3.2 briefly fleshes out the mechanics of concord.

 5 See Kramer 2015 for arguments that some grammatical gender is interpretable.
-Semantic features clearly determine the mappings of some groups of nouns to genders, as do phonological properties of borrowings, in Bantu, such as Swahili kitabu/vitabu - 'book/s'; msikiti/misikiti - 'mosque/s'; other gender assignments are arbitrary.
-I assume that regardless of the mapping factor responsible in a given case, grammatical gender enters the syntax a valued uF on nouns.
+Semantic features clearly play a role in the mappings of some groups of nouns to genders, as do phonological properties in Bantu -- see Swahili kitabu/vitabu - 'book/s'; msikiti/misikiti - 'mosque/s'.
+I assume that whatever factors determine this mapping, grammatical gender enters the syntax as a valued uF on nouns.

-6 This accounts also for the availability of multiple agreement with a single DP when that agreement includes gender, as is true of past participle agreement in Romance and subject agreement in Bantu and Semitic (where N-to-D adjunction makes gender accessible to all clause-level probes; see Carstens 2011 and note 13).
+6 This accounts also for the availability of multiple agreement with a single DP when that agreement includes gender, as is true of past participle agreement in Romance and subject agreement in Bantu and Semitic (where N-to-D adjunction makes gender accessible to all agreeing probes; see Carstens 2011 and note 13).

-Turning to the structure of DP, I adopt (5) as the common architecture (using traditional, pre-labeling theoretic category labels for convenience).
+Turning to the structure of DP, I assume the common architecture in (5) (using traditional, pre-labeling theoretic category labels for convenience).
 There are functional projections (FP) in the middle field of a DP, including at least Num(ber)P (Carstens 1991, Ritter 1991, 1992) and probably other FPs whose precise identities will not be important here.
 There may be different projections, PossP vs. nP, associated with the thematic roles and merge locations of possessors and agents, but this will not be crucial.

-Researchers into argument structure in nominals have argued that event/process nominals include verbal and aspectual projections (see Hazout 1995, Borer 1993 among others), and that most or all nominals lack true EAs (Alexiadou 2001, and Picallo 1991 among others).
+Researchers into the argument structure in nominals have argued that event/process nominals include verbal and aspectual projections (see Hazout 1995, Borer 1993 among others), and that most or all nominals lack true EAs (Alexiadou 2001, and Picallo 1991 among others).
 But Lopez 2018 shows that Spanish process nominals that don't entail a change of state have EAs (see (6)).